-Knack uses its breakthrough, scalable technology to provide disadvantaged, marginalized and poor people around the world with an empowering gateway to social and economic mobility.
-Helping people anywhere find, grow and use their talent, and live life to their full potential will increase their well-being, break persistent cycles of poverty, and make them hopeful about the future.
+Knack uses its breakthrough, scalable technology to provide disadvantaged and marginalized people around the world with an empowering gateway to social and economic mobility.
+Helping people tap into their true potential will increase their well-being, break persistent cycles of poverty, and make them hopeful about the future.

-Hope is one of the most powerful resources people can tap into.
+Hope is one of our most powerful resources.
 Technology, connectivity, and mobility can, and, we believe, should play a key role in producing hope at global scale.
 Knack aims to unlock the talents of the next Billion Minds, replace cycles of poverty with cycles of hope, and fundamentally alter life trajectories and socio-economic outcomes for all.

 Two recent projects produced unprecedented data and insight about the talent hidden in disadvantaged populations—Project Hope working with students in the Philippines, and the Impact Hiring project, whose paper and data will be released this month, focusing on unemployed youth in the U.S.

 TechHire is a bold public-private initiative to empower Americans with the skills they need for the half-million well-paying jobs available in fields like software development, network administration, and cybersecurity.

 Using universities and community colleges as well as coding “boot camps” and online courses, TechHire partners will train workers to fill the critical need for employees with these skills.